 Stifled (Balance in life and in a healthy relationship, find solutions after understanding each other’s needs, compromise and be willing to consider your partner’s needs may vary from you, deposit love languages.
 Compromising and negotiating in a healthy partnership.
 Example: I am willing to ____ if you would be willing to ______.
 Sometimes we have to take one for the team.)

-Manipulation/ Emotional/Passive-Aggressive (Chaos/Control are underlying issues and emotional styles that are learned, shift towards 5 love languages, Family history, prior experiences, modeling, Sharing the how and why you came to that conclusions, perspective, worldview and understanding while accepting your partner’s is different and you may not agree.)
+Manipulation/ Emotional/Passive-Aggressive (Chaos/Control are underlying issues and emotional styles that are learned, shift towards 5 love languages, Family history, prior experiences, modeling, Sharing the how and why you came to that conclusion, perspective, worldview and understanding while accepting your partner’s is different and you may not agree.)

 Feel Disrespected (Soft start up and repair, develop a new emotional and communication map, increase fondness and admiration with positive reinforcement)